 We believe our website is an extension of our brand and our retail stores.
 Our website, www.sportsmans.com, serves as both a sales channel and a platform for marketing and product education, which allows us to engage more fully with the outdoor community across all of our localities.
-In 2018, we redeveloped our website to improve functionality and user experience.
-Our website features a similar merchandise assortment as offered in our stores plus certain products found exclusively online.
+In addition to offering similar merchandise found in our retail stores, our website offers a substantial amount of additional assortment.
 Regulatory restrictions create certain structural barriers to the online sale of a portion of our revenue, such as firearms, ammunition, certain cutlery, propane and reloading powder.
 As a result, this portion of our business is currently more protected from competition from online-only retailers.

 We also provide our online customers with convenient omni-channel services.
 To ensure that our customers have access to our entire assortment of products available on the e-commerce website, our retail stores feature kiosks that allow customers to place orders for items that are available only on our website, out of stock or not regularly stocked.
 We view our kiosk offering as an important complement to our larger format stores, as well as a key differentiator and extension of our smaller format stores.
-Our instore pickup offering allows customers to order products through our e-commerce website and pick up the products in our retail stores without incurring shipping costs.
+Our in-store pickup offering allows customers to order products through our e-commerce website and pick up the products in our retail stores without incurring shipping costs.
 We believe our ship-to-store is a valuable service offering to customers, as well as a means to generate additional foot traffic to our retail stores.

-Recently, we have introduced the ability for us to ship-from-store to fulfill customer orders.
-This feature has allowed us to turn a number of our stores into distribution centers, decreasing the time it takes to fulfill orders, and increasing our ability to leverage our inventory across the Company.
+We also have the ability to ship-from-store to fulfill customer orders.
+This feature has allowed us to turn all of our retail stores into distribution centers, decreasing the time it takes to fulfill orders, and increasing our ability to leverage our inventory across the Company.

 In addition, our website features local-area content, including fishing reports and event schedules, as well as online educational resources, including buyer's guides, how to's, tips, advice and links to video demonstrations on our dedicated YouTube channel.
 We have also rolled out our social media strategy through our Facebook page and Instagram feed.
 These platforms allow us to reach our customers more directly with targeted postings of advertisements and in-store events.
+We leverage technology that aggregates customer location, browsing behavior and purchase history to present a personalized shopping experience.
 We believe our online educational resources and community outreach drive traffic to our website and retail stores, while improving user engagement as shoppers move from single-purchase users to loyal customers.
 We provide online customer service support and fulfill orders through our in-house distribution center and through select partner drop ship integration.
-In fiscal year 2020, our website received more than 92.5 million visits, which we believe demonstrates our position as a leading resource for outdoor products and product
+In fiscal year 2021, our website received more than 100.8 million visits, which we believe demonstrates our position as a leading resource for outdoor products and product education.